daniildiveev/finetuning-sberbank-gpt3-on-bugurts/README.md

 ![](https://miro.medium.com/max/1400/1*TbQS21z5HkGY_tMd7CpbTw.png)

 4. Now create `config.ini` file.
 Open and edit it, so it look something like that.

+NOTE!
+Creating a separate configuration file is optional!
+You can use regular variables, but using file is better in security purposes.
 ```Python
 [Telegram]
 # no need for quotes